My killer dividend-investing buddy and guru, Mike Roberts, has agreed to answer my questions - and YOURS too!

 When I cleared the place out to re-market it, I took away discarded ends of cannabis joints, found cigarette burns in the sofas and red wine stains on the carpet:

 Furniture = ruined.
 I'm not the only blogger to have suffered this fate.
-Expert property investor, Sam, from Financial Samurai has his pain at having rough tenants.
+Expert property investor, Sam, from Financial Samurai has had his pain at having rough tenants.

 I could no longer let the flat as furnished, which cut another £50 off my monthly income.